MasadAshraf/bigcommerce-app-boilerplate-nextjs/README.md

 npm run db:setup
 npm run db:migrate
 ```
-For adding new migration, add create new file of table name in migratations/table, Make sure filename and function name is same.
+For adding new migration, add create new file of table name in migratations/table,
+   > Make sure filename and function name is same for migrations.

 10. Start your dev environment in a dedicated terminal session, **separate from `ngrok`**.